Teenage Mutant Ninja Turtles (1990 film): Alternate versions

-The UK version removed Eastern fighting weapons like the nunchaku, using alternate shots of Michaelangelo in order to conceal his nunchaku weapon, or omitting the show-off duel between Michaelangelo and a member of the Foot clan.
-Also, the scene of Shredder in the garbage shred was heavily edited and the Turtle Power song was edited to change the word 'ninja' to 'hero' as per the UK television series.
+The UK version removed Eastern fighting weapons like the nunchaku, using alternate shots of Michelangelo in order to conceal his nunchaku weapon, or omitting the show-off duel between Michelangelo and a member of the Foot clan.
+Also, the scene of Shredder in the garbage truck was heavily edited and the "Turtle Power" song was edited to change the word "ninja" to "hero" because of standards imposed on the animated television series in the UK at the time.
 The unedited version was released on DVD in 2004 in the UK.

-The German theatrical voice-dubbed version is identical to the UK version, i.e. it omits the usage of the nunchaku.
-Furthermore, the German dubbing audio track contains several "cartoon-like" sounds in order to soften the violence of the fight scenes.
-Although the German dub of the film was released with unedited pictures on DVD, the German dub audio version with the cartoonish sounds were still kept, because they were permanently merged into the German voice-dubbing audio.

 Home media

 On October 4, 1990, the film was released on VHS and reached No. 4 in the home video market.
-The film was released to DVD in Region 1 on September 3, 2002; it includes only minor special features, such as a trailer and interactive menus.
-The film was also released in the MiniDVD format.

 On August 11, 2009, the film was included in a special 25th anniversary box set (commemorating the original comic book), released to both DVD and Blu-ray formats.
 It also contained Teenage Mutant Ninja Turtles II: The Secret of the Ooze, Teenage Mutant Ninja Turtles III, and the animated release, TMNT (2007).
 No additional features, other than theatrical trailers, were included.
 In Germany, a "Special Edition" was released on March 12, 2010, with additional features, including an audio commentary by director Steve Barron, an alternate ending, and alternate takes from the original German release, where Michelangelo's nunchaku had been edited out.
 Warner Home Video released the film along with Secret of the Ooze and Teenage Mutant Ninja Turtles III as part of a "Triple Feature" on Blu-ray in June 2012, minus the fourth film TMNT.
 Warner Home Video released the film separately on Blu-ray on December 18.
 In the UK, Medium Rare released the film along with its sequels in a 3 DVD set on 28 October 2013.
-Bonus features included a 30-minute documentary entitled "Making of Teenage Mutant Ninja Turtles" and trailers.
-The film was added to Paramount+ on September 19, 2023.